jenjnif/jenjnif.github.io/_posts/2018-03-27-http_connection_blog_part2.md

 From the output for the test-shellscript.sh file you can see it is not executable as there would be an 'x' in the permissions.

-In order to change the access permissions I ran a line of code to make the shell file executable:
+In order to change the access permissions of the shell script file I ran this code:

 	(test-server) me$ chmod +x test-shellscript.sh

-The output below now shows the an 'x' for root, user and global permissions, meaning they are all executable:
+The output below now shows an 'x' for root, user and global permissions, meaning they are all executable:

 <p align="center"><img src="/images/4-http/executable-permissions-closeup.png"
      alt="code to show permissions" width="80%" /></p>